marin-m/pbtk/README.md

 ## Licensing

-As pbtk uses PyQt, it is released under the [https://www.gnu.org/licenses/gpl-3.0.html](GNU GPL) license (I, hereby, etc.) I would likely have chosen something public domain-like otherwise.
+As pbtk uses PyQt, it is released under the [GNU GPL](https://www.gnu.org/licenses/gpl-3.0.html) license (I, hereby, etc.) I would likely have chosen something public domain-like otherwise.
 By contributing to this repository, you accept to have your code used by 13 year-olds trying hesitatingly to get into hacking and be legally bound to Satan.